SysKitTeam/docs-spdockit/how-to/reports/comments-and-tags.md

 ---
 title: Add Comments and Tags
-description: This section explains how to add Comments and Tags to Reports and Snapshots
+description: This section explains how to add comments and tags to Reports and Snapshots
 author: Igor Mesaric
 date: 10/01/2018
 ---